statamic/v2-docs/content/collections/docs/migrating.md

 ## Recommended Upgrade Approach {#approach}

-We recommend starting with a fresh Statamic 2 install and moving your content, theme, fieldsets, and users over group by section.
-It'll help to focus on which areas need changes and isolate any unexpected behaviors.
+**We recommend starting with a fresh Statamic 2 install** and then moving your content, theme, fieldsets, and users over, section by section.
+It'll help you to focus on which areas need changes and isolate any unexpected behaviors.

 The best way to move your content is to use the [Importer and Exporter][importer].
 It can generate a JSON representation of all of your content (pages, entries, globals, and taxonomies) and then generate all the right files in the right places.

 ## Breaking Changes {#breaking-changes}

-Each of these changes may require a little bit of work.
+Each of these changes may require a little bit of manual work.

 ### File and Folder Naming Conventions {#file-and-folder}